evalapplydotorg/tblm-private/content/posts/2018-02-11-at-the-cafes-of-your-memory-by-huzaifa-pandit.md

 ---
-title: At the Cafés of Your Memory – by Huzaifa Pandit
+title: 'At the Cafés of Your Memory'
 author: "Huzaifa Pandit"
 type: post
 date: 2018-02-11T13:37:06+00:00